 It's time to fight fire with fire.
 We need an executive order that immediately suspends all recommendations of the June 2000 and May 2008 U.S. Guidelines for Treating Tobacco Use and Dependence.
 The order needs to direct the U.S. Department of Health and Human Services (DHHS) to immediately reverse the government's ban against quitting without purchase and use of pharmacology (make cold turkey quitting legal again).

-The order should direct DHHS to immediately create and find avenues to nationally broadcast high quality cessation education programs which teach smokers both how nicotine enslaved their brain and how to navigate physical, emotional, subconscious and conscious recovery (link to draft of my free PDF book "Freedom from Nicotine - The Journey Home" - still in editing).
+The order should direct DHHS to immediately create and find avenues to nationally broadcast high quality cessation education programs which teach smokers both how nicotine enslaved their brain and how to navigate physical, emotional, subconscious and conscious recovery (link to free PDF book "Freedom from Nicotine - The Journey Home").
 The order should require DHHS to create and send every town, city and county in America free video nicotine dependency recovery education DVDs that allow them to establish free, ongoing, community-based support and counseling sessions for area smokers.
 The order should stress the importance of creating meaningful program attendance incentives that effectively overcome cessation contemplation denial barriers, so that for the first time in American cessation history, education can work its magic on a scale never before seen.

 It's time for America's 33 million nicotine addicts to stop being afraid to come home for a visit.
 Once here on Easy Street you'll find it's a keeper.
 Lots of words but only one rule to living on the free side of the bars.
 Do not listen to nuts like Kinsley advocating that it's ok to smoke the "occasional cigarette."
 It's exactly the same as him encouraging a recovering alcohol to take a sip.
 There's just one rule ... no nicotine today, Never Take Another Puff, Dip or Chew!